 COCA-COLA EUROPEAN PARTNERS PLC FILES INTEGRATED REPORT AND FORM 20-F

-LONDON, 14 March 2019 – Coca-Cola European Partners plc (“CCEP”) (ticker symbol CCEP) announces that on 14 March 2019 it filed its 2018 Integrated Report and Form 20-F with the Securities and Exchange Commission.
-This document was filed in accordance with Section 203.01 of the New York Stock Exchange Listed Company Manual and includes CCEP's audited results for the year ended 31 December 2018.
-The unaudited fourth-quarter and full year results for the period ended 31 December 2018 were previously released on 14 February 2019.
+LONDON, 16 March 2020 - Coca-Cola European Partners plc ("CCEP") (ticker symbol CCEP) announces that on 16 March 2020 it made its 2019 Integrated Report and Form 20-F available on its website at https://ir.cocacolaep.com/financial-reports-and-results/integrated-reports/.
+It will be filed with the Securities and Exchange Commission when it opens later this morning and will then be available online at www.sec.gov.
+This document will be filed in accordance with Section 203.01 of the New York Stock Exchange Listed Company Manual and includes CCEP's audited results for the year ended 31 December 2019.
+The unaudited fourth-quarter and full year results for the period ended 31 December 2019 were previously released on 13 February 2020.

-A copy of the 2018 Integrated Report and Form 20-F will be available shortly at www.morningstar.co.uk/uk/NSM.
-Printed copies of the Annual Report will be posted to those shareholders who have requested it on or around 17 April 2019.
+A copy of the 2019 Integrated Report and Form 20-F will be available shortly at www.morningstar.co.uk/uk/NSM.
+Printed copies of the Integrated Report and Form 20-F will be posted to those shareholders who have requested it on or around 16 April 2020.

 |Company Secretariat |